 These processes come from a time when the primary motivation in the manufacture of clothing was making things that were designed to last.
 Before our current time of overconsumption, throwaway fashion and the ethically problematic practices of mass production.
 You can be sure when you buy a loopwheel t-shirt that you’re getting the absolute best from both a quality and ethical point of view.

-The history behind loopwheel t-shirts mean that they’re a great choice for people interested in early to mid-century workwear, military clothing and Americana, both in terms of the manufacturing process and the vintage fit.
+The history behind loopwheel t-shirts means that they’re a great choice for people interested in early to mid-century workwear, military clothing and Americana, both in terms of the manufacturing process and the vintage fit.

 Loopwheel T-shirts from The Rite Stuff